-Te Waonui o Tāne is the only waka to have been found at its construction site.
+Te Waonui o Tāne is the only waka to have been found at its construction site in New Zealand.
 The tree roots are still visible at one end.
-It was evidently never launched, being abandoned where it was made and gradually buried over time when the river flooded.
+It was evidently abandoned where it was made and gradually buried over time as the river flooded.
 The waka is kept in a purpose-built house at Ōtorohanga Museum.

 Te whakamahi i tēnei tūemi